sulu/SuluFormBundle/Resources/doc/csrf.md

 ### A. Ajax with jquery

-A simplified version loading the csrf token over ajax could look like this:
+A simple example for loading the csrf token over ajax looks like this:

 ```twig
 # your-theme.html.twig